 How schools are financed in BOULDER

 Colorado’s school districts receive state and local funds based on a finance formula first established in 1988 and last revised through the Public School Finance Act of 1994.
-The total amount of funding that each school district receives through a formula is referred to as “total program,” which includes both the state share and local share.
-The formula starts with a base per pupil funding amount and then adjusts that amount for each district by considering cost of living and district size.
-In addition to per pupil funding, districts receive funding for at-risk, online and ASCENT5 students.
+The total amount of funding that each school district receives through a formula is referred to as “total program,” which includes both the state share and the local share.
+The formula starts with a base per pupil funding amount and then adjusts that amount for each district by considering the cost of living and district size.
+In addition to per-pupil funding, districts receive funding for at-risk, online, and ASCENT5 students.

 Once all adjustments are made and district funding levels are established as set forth in the school finance act, the budget stabilization factor is applied to reduce total funding proportionately across school districts.
 The budget stabilization factor allows the legislature to generate the savings needed to balance its budget while also complying with Amendment 23.

 Amendment 23, passed in 2000, requires the base per pupil funding amount in the school finance formula to increase each year by at least the rate of inflation.

 For most traditional school districts, property tax revenue from “total program” mills make up the largest source of local funding.
 This revenue goes towards a school district’s total program funding as set forth in the School Finance Act.
 The specific ownership tax, which is a tax levied on motor vehicles, makes up a small portion of local revenue and is also included as part of the total program funding.
 State law allows school districts to collect additional local revenue from voter-approved mill levy overrides and bond redemption mills.
 Such revenue is not considered in the school finance formula and thus is above and beyond a district’s total program funding.